ellejxl/reproduce/README.md

     │            ├── scmapCluster.r                        # R script to run competing method scmapCluster on the selected dataset
     │            ├── scPred.r                              # R script to run competing method scPred on the selected dataset │            ├── singleCellNet.r                       # R script to run competing method singleCellNet on the selected dataset
-    │            └── SingleR.r                             # R script to run competing method SingleR on the selected dataset
+    │            ├── SingleR.r                             # R script to run competing method SingleR on the selected dataset │            └── summary_results.R                     # R script to summary the ten replicated evlaution results on each dataset
 </details>

 <details><summary>results</summary>